bytefish/ElasticsearchCodeSearch/README.md

 to index repositories from GitHub, Codeberg, GitLab and other sources.
 It comes with a Blazor Frontend built upon FluentUI Components.

-## What's in this repository? ##

-There is a Page to get an overview for your Elasticsearch index:
+There is a Page to get an overview pfor your Elasticsearch index:

 <a href="https://raw.githubusercontent.com/bytefish/ElasticsearchCodeSearch/main/doc/img/ElasticsearchCodeSearch_SearchClusterOverview.jpg">
     <img src="https://raw.githubusercontent.com/bytefish/ElasticsearchCodeSearch/main/doc/img/ElasticsearchCodeSearch_SearchClusterOverview.jpg" alt="The final Code Search with the Blazor Frontend" width="100%" />